School Committee - February 06, 2025

 Now on to calendar three.

-Obviously, still, we need a motion that would include a review of that, but same directive.
+Obviously, still, we need a motion that would include a review of that.

-We have no reason to add more if we don't need them.
+You know, we have no reason to add more if we don't need them.
+Go ahead, Shauna.

 I was going to move it forward.